golemfactory/yagna-docs/requestor-tutorials/service-development/service-example-2-managed-erigon.md

 {% hint style="warning" %}

-There is no state preserved outside of the process memory, so when using a generic WSGI http server (like `gunicorn`) you shouldn't
+There is no state preserved outside of the process memory, so when using a generic WSGI server (like `gunicorn`) you shouldn't
-* start more than one worker
+* Start more than one worker,
-* use worker-recycling tools (like `max_requests` in `gunicorn`)
+* Use worker-recycling tools (like `max_requests` in `gunicorn`).

 {% endhint %}